OpenTechStrategies/streetcrm/INSTALL.md

 This is not yet a very good story for how to change the menu colors, since the result is that a versioned file is modified.
-We'll fix that soon, but in the meantime, the above will at least let you control your menu icon's color.
+We'll fix that soon (see issue #283), but in the meantime, the above will at least let you control your menu icon's color.

 Load sample data if necessary
 -----------------------------